Sociological Initiatives Foundation Grant

 A learning orientation.
 Builds critical literacies and new narratives/framing that illuminate the embeddedness of violence in legal, political, social, and cultural systems.

 A civic agenda.
 Creates alternative public spheres for dialogue and deliberation about violence.

 Urgency.
 Has a sense of urgency and express a readiness for strategic action; and addresses the lack of deep sociological engagement in questions of violence.

 - advocacy or community groups that conduct research that can withstand challenge in academic and policy arenas

-- academics that organize or link to a constituency through their research
+- academics allied with a constituency through their research

 You can learn more about this opportunity by visiting the funder's website.

 - For nonprofits, grants are restricted to organizations that are tax-exempt under Section 501(c) 3 of the Internal Revenue Code and classified as “not a private foundation” under section 509(a).

 - SIF also welcomes applications from academic institutions and other qualified organizations wishing to sponsor research projects by individual scholars or practitioners.